Providence Biltmore: Graduate Providence

 A small sign above the awning announces the new name.

 In October 2017, the Biltmore was sold to AJ Capital Partners, a Chicago-based hotel and real estate firm, for $43.6 million.
 The hotel was renovated and renamed Graduate Providence on April 2, 2019, as part of AJ Capital's Graduate Hotels boutique chain, located in college towns across the United States.
 The new owners retained the hotel's iconic neon "Biltmore" sign.
 Hilton Worldwide bought the Graduate Hotels brand in May 2024, and operates the hotel as Graduate by Hilton Providence.
 However, the Graduate Hotels structures are still owned by AJ Capital Partners.

 Description

 The hotel was originally built with 600 rooms; later, walls were knocked down and suites were created.
 It now offers 292 guest rooms.

 The hotel contains banquet space of over 19000 sqft.
 The rooftop level Grand Ballroom offers expansive views of the city and Kennedy Plaza and can hold up to 750 guests; its event space is designed for functions such as wedding receptions, banquet service, and conferences.

 It was the tallest and largest hotel in Providence for 71 years, until The Westin Providence (today known as the Omni Providence Hotel) was completed in 1993.
-The hotel was home to the largest Starbucks in New England from 2003-2019.
+The hotel was home to the largest Starbucks in New England from 2003 to 2019.